M0REKZ/mac-gaming-guides/common/unity-porting.md

 - IMPORTANT: Make sure that these files are inside, otherwise, you must copy them from the `PlaybackEngines`/`MacStandaloneSupport` Folder:
     - Inside `Contents` must be a folder named `MonoBleedingEdge`, if its not here, copy it from: `PlaybackEngines`/`MacStandaloneSupport`/`MonoBleedingEdge`
     - Inside `Contents`/`Resources` must be a File named `MainMenu.nib`, if its not here, copy it from: `PlaybackEngines`/`MacStandaloneSupport`/`Source`/`Player`/`MacPlayer`/`MacPlayerEntryPoint`/`Resources`/`MainMenu.nib`
-        - IMPORTANT NOTE: ¡¡Check the file extension, dont be confused with `MainMenu.xib`!!
+        - IMPORTANT NOTE: ¡¡Check the file extension, don't get confused with `MainMenu.xib`!!
     - Inside `Contents` must be a file named `Info.plist`, if not, copy it from: `PlaybackEngines`/`MacStandaloneSupport`/`Source`/`Player`/`MacPlayer`/`MacPlayerEntryPoint`/`Info.plist`
     - Inside `Contents`/`Frameworks` must be some libraries, including `libmonobdwgc-2.0.dylib` and `libMonoPosixHelper.dylib`, if not, copy them all from: `PlaybackEngines`/`MacStandaloneSupport`/`Frameworks`/`libmonoXXX.dylib`